mrkmg/git-stream/README.md

 you can use it when you want.
 For small, single-developer projects, it may be fine to work on new features directly on the master branch.

-Much is left to the native git command, and Git Stream's goal is not to duplicate existing functionality of git, which is why merging, rebasing, pushing, pulling, etc are left up to git.
-Those commands already work perfectly and is not really needed to be duplicated in Git Stream.
+While some of the git functions such as merging, pulling, pushing, etc are handled by Git Stream, there are still many cases where you will still be using the native git commands.
+This is intentional.
+The goal of Git Stream is not to replace the usage of git, but to augment it with some simple helper scripts.

 ## Roadmap